Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Introduction

 Computer experiments, the studies of real systems using mathematical models such as partial differential equations, have received increasing attention in science and engineering for the analysis of complex problems.
 Typically, computer experiments require a great deal of time and computing.
 Therefore, based on a finite sample of computer experiments, it is crucial to build a surrogate for the actual mathematical models and use the surrogate for prediction, inference, and optimization.
 The Gaussian process (GP) model, also called kriging, is a widely used surrogate model due to its flexibility, interpolating property, and the capability of uncertainty quantification through the predictive distribution.
 More discussions on computer experiments and surrogate modeling using GP models can be found in \cite{santner2003design} and \cite{gramacy2020surrogates}.

-This paper is motivated by an inverse scattering problem in computer experiments, where the computer experiments involve functional inputs and therefore the analysis and inference rely on a surrogate model that can take into account functional inputs.
+This paper is motivated by an inverse scattering problem in computer experiments, where the computer experiments involve functional inputs and therefore the analysis and inference rely on a surrogate model that can take functional inputs into account.
 Figure \ref{fig:inversescattering} illustrates the idea of inverse scattering.
 Let the functional input $g$ represent the material properties of an inhomogeneous isotropic scattering region of interest shown in the middle of Figure \ref{fig:inversescattering}.
 For a given functional input, the far-field pattern, $u^s$, is obtained by solving partial differential equations \citep{CCHbook} which is computationally intensive.
 Given a new far-field pattern, the goal of inverse scattering is to recover the functional input using a surrogate model.
 Therefore, a crucial step to address this problem is to develop a surrogate model applicable to functional inputs.
-Problems with functional inputs are frequently found in engineering applications of non-destructive testing where measurements on the surface or exterior of an object is used to infer the interior structure.
-Similar problems also come up in electrical impedance tomography where one wishes to recover the functional input representing the electric conductivity, from the measured current to voltage mapping; see, e.g., \cite{dbar2020}, for the electrical impedance tomography model and \cite{CCHbook} for the model studied here for inverse scattering.
+Beyond inverse scattering \citep{CCHbook,kaipio2019bayesian}, problems with functional inputs are frequently found in engineering applications of non-destructive testing, where measurements on the surface or exterior of an object is used to infer the interior structure.
+Similar problems also come up in electrical impedance tomography, where one wishes to recover the functional input representing the electric conductivity, from the measured current to voltage mapping; see, e.g., \cite{dbar2020}, for the electrical impedance tomography model.
+Another important application is the widely used computerized tomography in medical study for interior reconstruction \citep{courdurier2008solving,li2019learning}.